oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

 1. Run the following commands in Cloud Shell:

     - Install NGINX and its dependencies.
+This command can take some time to complete.

         ```
         <copy>sudo dnf install -y nginx</copy>